chef/knife-ec2/DOC_CHANGES.md

 # knife-ec2 doc changes

-## Command-line flag option --associate-ip for server create
+## Command-line flag option --aws-session-token for EC2 STS Token support
-The option --associate-ip was added to the knife-ec2 server create subcommand.
+The option --aws-session-token was added for all knife-ec2 subcommands to enable federation use cases.

-### server create

 ### options

 ```
---associate-public-ip
+--aws-session-token
 ```

-Associate public IP address to the VPC instance so that the public IP is available during bootstrapping.
-Only valid with VPC instances.
+Your AWS Session Token, for use with AWS STS Federation or Session Tokens.
+This option is available for all subcommands.